-Patients to be more involved in decision-making, report findsNovember 29th, 2012 in Other /
+Patients to be more involved in decision-making, report findsNovember 29, 2012 in Medicine & Health / Other

 For the purpose of improving patient safety, VTT Technical Research Centre of Finland has developed a new management model based on customer needs.
 All the actors taking part in the organizational activity in social and health care organizations play a key role in safety management - including the patient.
 Both in Finland and abroad, there is a clear need for the systematic improvement of patient safety.
 Patient safety cannot be improved by simply making new rules.
 On the contrary, sometimes new rules could make the work of healthcare professionals more complicated and even reduce safety.
 A new kind of adaptive safety management is required.
 This new, customer-needs-based management model is already being used at Vaasa Central Hospital.

 Patient safety is not just a matter of concern for individual professionals..
 Rather, it is a product of the entire organisation's actions.
 The new adaptive management model takes account of the networked nature of health care, unbroken treatment chains for patients and the well-being of healthcare personnel.

 "Patient-safe management must be viewed as a common cause.
 In addition to harmonising rules and procedures, cooperation between actors and self-organisation must be supported.
 Patients should also be viewed as part of management and better use should be made of their personal expertise", says VTT Senior Scientist Elina Pietikäinen.

 "Discussion mainly revolves around highly visible issues related to patient safety, such as falls.
 However, patient safety can also be endangered in an unnoticed, gradual manner.
 For example, poor nutrition can present a safety problem in long-term care."

 A key goal is to create good preconditions that help experts identify the hazards related to their work, how their work connects to that of others, and to do their jobs flexibly and well.
 This requires long-term, consistent safety management and steering of organisational culture.